projectestac/wordpress-email-subscribers/readme.txt

 *   Q15.
 How to schedule auto mails (Cron mails)?
 *   Q16.
 How to schedule auto emails for Email subscribers wordpress plugin in cPanel?
 *   Q17.
 How to schedule auto emails for Email subscribers wordpress plugin in Parallels Plesk?
+*   Q18.
+How to add Group Selection in front end subscription box?

 == Installation ==